Huguenots: Etymology

 Paul Ristelhuber, in his 1879 introduction to a new edition of the controversial and censored, but popular 1566 work Apologie pour Hérodote, by Henri Estienne, mentions these theories and opinions, but tends to support a completely Catholic origin.
 As one legend holds, a gateway area in the streets of Tours was haunted by the ghosts of le roi Huguet (a generic term for these spirits), "because they were wont to assemble near the gate named after Hugon, a Count of Tours in ancient times, who had left a record of evil deeds and had become in popular fancy a sort of sinister and maleficent genius.
 This count may have been Hugh of Tours, who was disliked for his cowardice.
-Additionally, it is related, that, it was believed, (that of these spirits) instead of spending their time in Purgatory, came back to rattle doors and haunt and harm people at night.
-Protestants went out at nights to their lascivious conventicles, and so the priests and the people began to call them Huguenots in Tours and then elsewhere."
+Additionally, it is related that it was believed that these spirits, instead of spending their time in Purgatory, came back to rattle doors and haunt and harm people at night.
+Protestants went out at night to their lascivious conventicles, and so the priests and the people began to call them Huguenots in Tours and then elsewhere."
 The name, Huguenot, "the people applied in hatred and derision to those who were elsewhere called Lutherans, and from Touraine it spread throughout France."
-The prétendus réformés ('supposedly reformed') were said to gather at night at Tours, both for political purposes, and for prayer and singing psalms.
+The prétendus réformés ("supposedly reformed") were said to gather at night at Tours, both for political purposes and for prayer and singing psalms.
 Reguier de la Plancha (d.
 1560) in his De l'Estat de France offered the following account as to the origin of the name, as cited by The Cape Monthly: